 What other options are there?

-If a business vehicle lease doesn’t sound like the perfect option for you, there are other finance options available, including a hire purchase or chattel mortgage.
+If a business vehicle lease doesn’t sound like the perfect option for you, there are other options available.

 Factors to consider

 Whether you’re looking at leasing a car or taking out a loan in order to use a business vehicle, there are a number of factors you should consider that may assist in the decision-making process.